richtestani/FeedTheFox/README.md

 FeedTheFox makes it easier to work with the genereated feeds.

 Currenly works with their XML feed with a sinle transaction.
-Updated will include subcriptions and mult-store feeds.
+*Updated will include subcriptions and mult-ship feeds.*

 Install with composer, or download this package.
 It does require laravel/collection to work.